History of the Jews in Kazakhstan: Jewish life today

-About 2,000 Jewish Kazakhs are Bukharan and Juhuro Mountain Jews.
 There are synagogues and large Jewish communities in Almaty where there are 1,000 Jews in Astana and Pavlodar.
-Many of the Neo-Aramaic speaking Jews of Salmas now reside in Almaty.
+Most of the Neo-Aramaic speaking Jews of Salmas now reside in Almaty.
 There are smaller communities in Karaganda, Shymkent, Semey, Kokshetau, Taraz, Oral, Aktobe, and Petropavl.

 There are twenty Jewish Kazakh organizations, including the Mitzvah Association, Chabad, the American Jewish Joint Distribution Committee, Jewish Agency for Israel, and the All-Kazakhstan Jewish Congress (AKJC).
 The Jewish communities formed the AKJC in December 1999 in a ceremony attended by Kazakh government officials and United States Ambassador to Kazakhstan, Richard Jones.

 There are fourteen Jewish day schools attended by more than 700 students.
 There is a Jewish kindergarten in Almaty.
 Between 2005 and 2006 attendance in religious services and education in Almaty among Jews greatly increased.
 The government of Kazakhstan registered eight foreign rabbis and "Jewish missionaries".
 It has also donated buildings and land for the building of new synagogues.

-According to the National Coalition Supporting Soviet Jewry, "Anti-Semitism is not prevalent in Kazakhstan and rare incidents are reported in the press," contrary to incorrect perceptions in popular culture caused by the country's portrayal in the 2006 film Borat as a "hot-bed of anti-Semitism."
+According to the National Coalition Supporting Soviet Jewry, "Antisemitism is not prevalent in Kazakhstan and rare incidents are reported in the press," contrary to incorrect perceptions in popular culture caused by the country's portrayal in the 2006 film Borat as a "hot-bed of Antisemitism."